Welcome to Robin Hood's Bay, and we hope you have a great time here whether you’re here for the day or staying a while.

 As with most beaches there are no litter bins on the beach itself.
 However there are plenty of bins in the village and on the Quarterdeck just above the beach for you to put your rubbish in.
-We are passionate about recycling and cutting down on the use of plastics to help save our seas and sealife.
-Recycling bins are located in Station Road car park, with a larger recycling centre in Whitby.
+We are passionate about recycling and cutting down on the use of plastics to help save our seas and sea-life.
 We’d really appreciate it if you could recycle as much as you can, and keep the village and the beach as litter free as possible.

 If you are holidaying here in one of the many beautiful cottages please remember not to leave bags of rubbish in the street overnight.
 The badgers, foxes and seagulls make a bee-line for bags of rubbish and will not only have a feast but will spread your rubbish all over Robin Hood's Bay !!!
 Badgers often try to tip a dustbin over to get to your leftovers, so don’t be surprised if you find a heavy rock in the bottom of your dustbin in a bid to outwit them.